 If you're one of those who has yet to even see the two-tab interface, you'll be surprised to hear that Google is already testing out a third tab.
 Reports indicate that the new button performs a search.
 The tab might be a bit redundant, given the search bar already present at the top of the page, but perhaps scrolling to the top was a bit too inconvenient for some.

 We've received a few tips and comments about the new icon over the last week, and though it appears to be a widespread test, there isn't any pattern that we've noticed.
-Given the way the dual-tab setup before seems to work, you might not see it in the Google app if you have a Now-integrated launcher.
+Given the way the dual-tab setup seems to work so far, you might not see it in the Google app if you have a Now-integrated launcher.
 Some users have reported that the tabs appear in their Google app outside a launcher, while others (such as myself) aren't able to see any of the new features via either method.

 It looks like Google was also testing another tab as well, this time a "Recent" history tab.